Identifying Academic Difficulty – Five Questions to Ask Yourself

 Contact the Learning Resource Center at 410-455-2444 or visit their website for more information.

 Skills for Success Workshop Series –

 One hour workshops about time management, stress management, test anxiety, memory skills, procrastination, and relaxation techniques.

 Career & Major Exploration –

 Programs, workshops, assessments, and individual counseling available.

-Various resources for eligible students.
-Contact Student Support Services at 410-455-2459 or visit website for more information.
+Accommodations and resources are available for eligible students.
+Contact the Office for Student Disability Services at 410-455-2459 or visit www.sds.umbc.edu for more information.

 General Academic Advising Assistance –

 Walk-in services, prescheduled appointments, and study skills workshops.
 Contact the Office for Academic and Pre-Professional Advising at 410-455-2729.